khayes/khayes.ie/resume.md

             </hgroup>
             <ul>
                 <li>Provided technical support for players, most notable for "World of Warcraft".</li>
-                <li>Contributed to on-boarding and mentoring of new hires, to a rather unique customer service role.</li>
+                <li>Contributed to onboarding and mentoring of new hires, to a rather unique customer service role.</li>
                 <li>Identified inefficiencies in customer support workflows, and developed tools to improve speed of resolution for customers.</li>
             </ul>
         </article>